 Lifesaving sport is a sport with a purpuse: “be fit to save a life”.

-The results of the first African Championships that took place in Rabat – Morocco in 2017 are provided below:
+The results and the reports of the African Championships and are provided below:

 Lifesaving sport comprises Pool Events and Beach/Ocean Events.
 The description of the events can be found on the ILS web site.

 • Obstacle Swim – 200 m and 100 m